 There are three Norths on this map.
 The vertical grid lines represent Grid North.
 A meridian line connecting grid ticks represents True North, according to the map projection.
 Grid North and Magnetic North decline from True North as shown in the diagram.
-These values are for the
+These values are for the center of the map, but may be taken as a sheet average.

-Scale 1:62,500 For graphic scale in kilometers use neat frame border Thousands of Feet Statute Miles
+Scale 1:62,500 For graphic scale in kilometers use neat frame border

+Thousands of Feet

+Statute Miles

 The geographic coordinate system at five-minute interval is based on a conformal projection centered on the area mapped.
 Universal Transverse Mercator (UTM) coordinate system is shown with grid interval of five kilometers.
 This grid forms the basis for sheetlines, sheet numbering, and location control for computer mapping.
 The map is based on an orthophoto mosaic made from high altitude aircraft photography acquired by U.S. Geological Survey, May 1970.
-Mosaic, projection and control
+Mosaic, projection and control by USGS.

-San Francisco 150-550/25
+San Francisco 150-600/ 25